You update your phone’s software every few weeks. But you are still running your brain on software that was programmed by a small child.

 We are born with brains that are still, in most ways, evolved to handle the challenges human beings faced 12,000 years ago.
 We survived in groups of 50 or so.
 You might know 200 people over the course of your lifetime, if you were lucky and smart.
 Your life expectancy at birth was 25 years or less.
-You would procreate with your cousin or second-cousin, and that was good because the alternative was your brother or sister.
-Life changed dramatically as the seasons changed, but remained the same as the years passed.
+If you somehow managed to live long enough you would probably procreate with your second-cousin, and that was good because the alternative was your brother or sister.
+Life changed dramatically with the seasons, but remained basically the same as the years passed.

 Gossip mattered.
 And it was mostly true.
 Your reputation was your life.

 Your social position in the tribe was the most important thing imaginable.
 It dictated your very survival.

 Everyone had to fit in or face almost certain death.

 Nothing was more important than keeping the family together.

 If you got embarrassed, humiliated or rejected people might literally remember it for the rest of your life.
 Therefore, it was good and necessary to fear embarrassment, humiliation and rejection.

 It was important to prove yourself to others.
 Winning arguments mattered because it showed your social standing.

 You could assume that everyone else had the same values as you did.
 Your empathy was usually spot-on.

 Free-loaders had to be punished.
 And it was easy to punish wrong-doers.
 Everyone knew everyone else.